 The primary damage dealer of the build is Chakram, swapped from a rather inexpensive Hatred spender into a full-on generator via the Spines of Seething Hatred.
-In turn, this enables the Unhallowed Essence 2- and 6-piece bonuses to apply to it, as well as maximizing the Hatred-dependent bonuses of Sword of Ill Will and triggering the generator half of the Bastions of Will set bonus.
+In turn, this enables the Unhallowed Essence 2- and 6-piece bonuses to apply to it, as well as maximizing the Hatred-dependent bonuses of Sword of Ill Will and triggering the generator half of the Bastions of Will set bonus (see this build's gear page for more information).
 Rune-wise, you will be using the physical Razor Disk rune due to its combination of good range and superior AoE coverage compared to the other options.

 Unlike its more popular pure Multishot sibling, the Chakram Demon Hunter incorporates the use of Multishot solely as a damage buff.
 Since Chakram is turned into a generator, Multishot will fulfill the role of a resource-spending attack for the purposes of Focus and Restraint, and will also provide a valuable Crit Chance increase and Chill effect on affected enemies.